H3AR7B3A7/DesignPatterns/README.md

 #### Bill Pugh's
 Pro:
- - When the singleton class is loaded, SingletonHelper class is not loaded into memory.
+ - When the JVM loads the singleton class, it doesn't load the SingletonHelper class into memory.
 Only when someone calls the getInstance method, this class gets loaded and creates the Singleton class instance.
- - This is the most widely used approach for Singleton class as it doesn’t require synchronization.
+ - This is the most widely used approach for Singleton class as it doesn't require synchronization.
  - This solution is thread-safe without requiring special language constructs.

 #### ENUM